None.

 bathing it in reds, oranges, yellows, greens, blues, indigos and

-violets - swirling about in a Technicolor rainbow, projections
+violets - swirling about in a Technicolor rainbow.
+Strobes flash and

-seconds, momentarily blinding, raising the level of tension.
-But if
+thunder for fleeting seconds, momentarily blinding, raising the level of

 passage dance, itching and scratching their way across the stage to